ajwills72/rmip/docs/teacher_notes.md

 1. Giving each group a list of JATOS links for experiments that each member of the group should participate in.

 2. Troubleshooting/facilitating the process of data collection.

+For online data collection, students should be reminded of the following:
+- Participation should be done on a laptop, not a tablet or a phone as things might not display as intended and reponses may not be correctly registered
+- Mac users should avoid using Safari to participate (problems with sound presentation)
+- Participants should press the space bar at the end of each experiment when invited to do so.
+If not, the experiment data might not save properly.

 ### Late-week session